“I no longer want to coach people who don’t want to be coached.”

 Asking some of the following questions can help you as a leader understand the needs and interests of your teachers while building trust at the same time:

-Q1.
-Have you ever been coached in the past?
+- Have you ever been coaching in the past?
 What worked well?
-What didn’t work so well?
+What didn't work so well?

-Q5.
-Is there anything you are interested in learning more about?
+- Is there anything your are interested in learning more about?